anybox/anybox.recipe.odoo/doc/configuration.rst

   [openerp_release]
   <= openerp
   recipe = anybox.recipe.odoo[bzr]:release
-  release-dir = release  #default release clean-dir = true       #default false no-extends = true      #default false pack-release = true    #default false track-changes = true   #default false
+  release-dir = release  ;default release clean-dir = true       ;default false no-extends = true      ;default false pack-release = true    ;default false track-changes = true   :default false

 If pack-release is true, the release will be packed in a 'tar.gz' file.
 If a version file (VERSION.txt) is found, the content will be used